-In October 1765, pioneer American naturalists John Bartram (1699–1777) and his son William Bartram (1729–1833) discovered “severall very curious shrubs” on the banks of the Altamaha River in the modern state of Georgia, that were of a species then unknown to science.
-Unfortunately, the plants had already finished flowering when they were discovered, but the Bartrams collected seeds and returned with them to Philadelphia.
-The shape, size and color of the flower would not be revealed to them until they had patiently grown the plant in their nursery (Bartram’s Garden).
-Later, William named the species Franklinia alatamaha, in honor of their friend Benjamin Franklin.
+In October 1765, pioneer American naturalists John Bartram (1699–1777) and his son William Bartram (1729–1833) discovered a curious plant growing on the banks of the Altamaha River in the modern state of Georgia, that were of a species then unknown to science.
+However, they apparently did not gather any viable seeds.

 From the point of view of the plant, its entire long evolutionary history all boiled down to whether or not it could convince two Quaker naturalists, who just so happened to pass through the small area in which it grew, to disperse its seeds beyond its natural range.
 That is what biologists would call some serious selective pressure!
 In that one moment, our two species entered a symbiotic relationship that has now lasted a quarter-millenium, and will never be reversed.
 Even if Franklinia someday escapes the confines of our gardens, it has been forever shaped by the hand of cultivation.